catseye/Exanoke/README.markdown

     | eq?(cons(:one, :nil), cons(:one, :nil))
     = :false

+`cons?` is used to detect cons cells.

     | cons?(:hi)
     = :false

     | cons?(cons(:wagga, :nil))
     = :true

+`not` does the expected thing when regarding atoms as booleans.

     | not(:true)
     = :false